Sofifi

 Sofifi is a town on the west coast of the Indonesian island of Halmahera, and since 2010 has been the capital of the province of North Maluku.
-It is located in North Oba (Oba Utara) District of the city of Tidore Islands.
+It straddles between the North Oba (Oba Utara) District of the city of Tidore Islands as well parts of the South Jailolo (Jailolo Selatan) District of the West Halmahera Regency.
 At the 2020 Census, the town had a population of 2,498, while North Oba District had a population of 19,552.
 Previously, Ternate had been the province's capital.

 Tourism-wise, Sofifi is far from being a popular destination.
 It is a spread-out place connected by wide roads and interspersed with forlorn-looking government buildings, Sofifi serves travellers mainly as a junction on the route to Tobelo.

 Climate

 Sofifi has a tropical rainforest climate (Köppen Af) with heavy rainfall year-round.